Skip to content

 Step 1: Flatten JSON for reference cohort(s)

 Each object containing one individual (loaded from PXF or BFF files) for the reference cohort(s) is “flattened” into a one-dimensional hash data structure (i.e., associative array or lookup table) and the variables are initialized with weights of 1.
 For terms that consist of arrays of objects (e.g., phenotypicFeatures), the element indices are replaced with the CURIE-style identifier ("id") from the required ontology class, instead of using the element index.
-We used an ad-hoc filtering (that can be changed with a configuration file) to remove variables that do not provide any value to the similarity.
+We used an ad-hoc filtering (that can be changed with a configuration file) to filter out variables that do not provide any value to the similarity.
 For instance:

 "sex": {